What is Survival Swimming?

 How Are Lessons Structured?

-Initial lessons with Safety First Swim are one-on-one Personalized Private Lessons, approximately 15 minutes in length (10 minute swim, 5 minute parent consultation), 4 days per week for 6 weeks with an additional 2 weeks set aside for make up lessons.
+Initial lessons with Safety First Swim are one-on-one Personalized Private Lessons, approximately 15 minutes in length (10 minute swim, 5 minute parent consultation), 4 days per week for 8 weeks.
+The eight week program includes 2 weeks of make up lessons.
 Each lesson builds upon the previous day's lesson, so there is measurable progress each week.

 Where are lessons held?

 Safety First Swim School conducts its lessons at our private residence and the West Orange Country Club, both pools are heated and located in Winter Garden, FL.

 We encourage parents of toddlers to get in the water for the first few lessons so that your child will experience less stranger and separation anxiety.
 Our goal for children of all ages is to establish a relationship of trust between your child and the instructor.
 Once this occurs, your child will learn to trust him/herself in the water and real progress begins.